EIDiamond/grafana_image_downloader/README.md

 - `--file` - path to file

 ## Watermark
+Watermark is optional and can be disabled if `TEXT` (watermark text) is empty.

 Watermark is drawing in the bottom right corner.

+## Telegram
+Telegram is optional and can be disabled if `BOT_TOKEN` and\or `CHAT_ID` are empty.

+Telegram bot can be easily created in a few seconds via @BotFather.
+Please note the easiest way to find [chat_id](https://stackoverflow.com/a/56546442).

 ## Logging
 All logs are written in logs/downloader.log.